NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![](../images/Source_radiation_pattern.png)
 </center>

 By [Poynting's theorem](https://en.wikipedia.org/wiki/Poynting%27s_theorem), the total outgoing flux obtained by integrating around a *closed* surface should be the same whether it is calculated from the near or far fields (unless there are sources or absorbers in between).
-Slight differences may be due to discretization errors.
-This can be verified using the simulation data:
+Slight differences are due to discretization errors.
+This is verified using the simulation data:

 ```py
 near_flux = mp.get_fluxes(flux_box)[0]